 - Liquid colourants

 What to do:

-Once all your needed items are ready, start by cutting your soap in small pieces, the soap is quite soft but slippery so supervise older children and rather do the cutting yourself for younger children.
+Once all your needed items are ready, start by cutting your soap into small pieces, the soap is quite soft but slippery so supervise older children and rather do the cutting yourself for younger children.

-Fill your microwave container to about 3/4 soap pieces.
+Fill your microwave container with about 3/4 soap pieces.
 Microwave on defrost or low for a few seconds at a time and stir frequently.
 If you do not have a microwave you can melt your soap in an old pot on the stove.
 Use a low temperature and stir constantly.